clevengermatt/dreamweaver/content/Factions/The Slumber Exchange.md

 **Relationship with [[[the Dreamweavers Guild**]]]

-The Slumber Exchange’s relationship with [[the Dreamweavers Guild]] is tense and begrudging at best.
+The Slumber Exchange’s relationship with [[The Dreamweavers Guild]] is tense and begrudging at best.
 The guild views the Exchange’s practices as a direct affront to its mission to protect dreamers and preserve the balance of the dreamscape.

 **Points of Tension:**